arnoudb/frostybot/INSTALLATION.md

 ### Automatic Installation Using Install Script

+* The automatic install script has been tested on Ubuntu and CentOS operating systems, as well as Apache and Nginx web servers.
+If your configuration differs to this, the install script may not run as expected.

-* Please ensure that either Apache or Nginx is installed and running and that PHP is configured correctly.
+* Please ensure that either Apache or Nginx is installed and running.

-* Also ensure that you have wget installed, along with either git or unzip.
-If these packages are not installed, the install script will attempt to automatically install them.
+* Also ensure that you have either git or unzip installed.
+If these packages are not installed, the install script will attempt to automatically install git using yum or apt (depending on your distro).

 * Download the install script and make it executable: